lukamiletic95/papers/Push pull push HEAP PSS.md

 In HEAP, apart from exchanging *PROPOSE*, *REQUEST* and *SERVE* messages, nodes periodically exchange *AGGREGATION* messages, as shown in *Figure #*.
 Therefore, during the initialization phase, an *Aggregation timer* is started.
 On every *aggregationPeriod*, a *FN* will gossip information from its *Capability* set to a selected peer subset.
 Observe that the fanout is now calculated according to the aforementioned equation.
 When gossiping information about capabilities, a node will choose ***K*** values from the set.
 Value for *K* is implementation-dependent.
 Upon receiving an *AGGREGATION* message, a *FN* merges the new values with the existing ones and updates its *Capability* set accordingly.

 The main role of HEAP is to optimize the utilization of nodes' capabilities (e.g. bandwidth), by adjusting their fanout in correspondence with the selected factors (*b, \_b\_, f*).
 Thus, nodes periodically gossip their information about other nodes' capabilities via *AGGREGATION* messages.
 This leads to nodes learning about the potential of the network and adjusting the information about that potential (*\_b\_*).
-That value is used when calculating a node's fanout.
+That information is then used when calculating a node's fanout.

 #### 3. PSS